magento/devdocs/src/cloud/project/project-patch.md

 ## Apply patches to a Magento enterprise or open source project

-You can use `{{site.data.var.mcp-prod}}` as a stand-alone package to apply Magento patches and hot fixes to a Magento project that is not deployed on the Cloud platform.
+You can use `{{site.data.var.mcp-prod}}` as a stand-alone package to apply Magento patches and hotfixes to a Magento project that is not deployed on the Cloud platform.

 {:.procedure}
 To use magento-cloud-patches as a stand-alone package: